 Advertisement

 But even as the scale of the BJP’s victory redrew Bengal’s political map, another issue shadowed the election throughout the campaign and after the results: the Special Intensive Revision (SIR) of electoral rolls.

 Now, with the verdict delivered, the central question remains: did SIR alter the outcome of the Bengal election?
-The data suggests the answer is neither simple nor absolute.
+The data suggests that the answer is neither simple nor absolute.

 Where Does The Suspicion Come From?

 At the same time, another 60.06 lakh voters were not fully cleared to vote.
-Instead, they were put under adjudication, meaning the Election Commission was still checking whether they were eligible voters.
+Instead, they were placed under adjudication, meaning the Election Commission was still checking whether they were eligible voters.
 Many people in this category reportedly received notices asking them to prove their citizenship, identity, or place of residence.

 Advertisement

 The issue became even bigger in April, when the Election Commission announced the final outcome of the adjudication process.
-Out of the 60.06 lakh voters whose cases were being checked, 27.16 lakh were finally declared ineligible and removed from the voter list, while about 32.68 lakh were restored.
+Out of the 60.06 lakh voters whose cases were being checked, 27.16 lakh were ultimately declared ineligible and removed from the voter list, while about 32.68 lakh were restored.

 As a result, the total number of deleted voters rose to around 90.82 lakh, nearly 11.6% of West Bengal’s original electorate.

-The contention was not limited only to the 27.16 lakh voters who were ultimately declared ineligible after adjudication.
-Opposition parties also questioned a broader category of deletions, particularly “non-death deletions”: voters removed for reasons other than death, i.e. logical discrepancy, unmapped, permanently shifted, untraceable/absent, already enrolled.
+The contention was not limited to the 27.16 lakh voters who were ultimately declared ineligible after adjudication.
+Opposition parties also questioned a broader category of deletions, particularly “non-death deletions”: voters removed for reasons other than death, i.e., logical discrepancy, unmapped, permanently shifted, untraceable/absent, or already enrolled.
 These formed the disputed core of the SIR exercise.

 Advertisement

 At first glance, broader patterns in the data appear to strengthen the opposition’s argument.
-Constituencies with higher SIR deletions, both total deletions and non-death deletions, also showed sharper declines in AITC votes compared to the BJP’s vote decline.
+Constituencies with higher SIR deletions, both total deletions and non-death deletions, also showed sharper declines in TMC votes compared to the BJP’s vote decline.
 But correlation is not the same as causation.

+Advertisement